pomerium/documentation/content/docs/reference/google-cloud-serverless-authentication-service-account.md

 If unspecified:

-- If [Identity Provider Name](/docs/reference/identity-provider-name) is set to `google`, will default to [Identity Provider Service Account](/docs/reference/identity-provider-service-account)
-- Otherwise, will default to ambient credentials in the default locations searched by the Google SDK.
+- Will default to ambient credentials in the default locations searched by the Google SDK.
 This includes GCE metadata server tokens.